lifeparticle/Bengali-Alphabet/README.md

 Reserved code points are available for use, but are not yet assigned.

-When Vowels are silent after Consonants we use hosonto or holonto `্` under that Consonant.
+When  a vowels is silent after a consonants we use hosonto or holonto `্` under that consonant.

 ```ক্ +	অ = ক```